 The growth in the Global market for CBD has led to changes in legislation within China.
 Not only have the laws surrounding growth and cultivation of cannabis changed, but also laws are beginning to change surrounding consumption of non-psychoactive cannabinoid products.

 As noted, in 2015 topical CBD use was permitted for cosmetic use.
 Although this is still an emerging market, the potential in China is huge.
 The online beauty industry in China is the largest in the world, having grown so rapidly it recently surpassed the United States.
-Skin care in particular has driven this growth, and it is within this category that CBD products sit.
+Skin care in particular has driven this growth, and it is within this category that products such as CBD balm and CBD moisturiser sit.

 Prior to the Corona virus pandemic, the e-commerce market in China was already the largest globally, with a volume of 1.94 trillion USD in 2019.
 Although the pandemic has grown all global online shopping markets, it is expected to have an exponential rate of growth in China, increasing its margin as the largest considerably.
 The online success of beauty and skincare brands in China results, therefore in considerable opportunity for CBD cosmetics in the country.